nxext/nx-extensions/docs/docs/ionic-react/overview.md

 The goal of `@nxext/ionic-react` is to enabled developers to create and maintain cross-platform applications in an Nx monorepo with Ionic and React.
 The ability to develop cross-platform applications from a single codebase along with a monorepo that enables easy and effective sharing can be a powerful combination.

 Updates to `@nxext/ionic-react` will include migrations that will update the dependencies included with this plugin, as well as any code migrations if possible.
-For more information on how to properly upgrade this plugin, visit the [upgrades](../nxext/upgrades) documentation.